alinush/alinush.github.io/_includes/refs.md

 [^LMR19e]: **Succinct Arguments for Bilinear Group Arithmetic: Practical Structure-Preserving Cryptography**, by Russell W. F. Lai and Giulio Malavolta and Viktoria Ronge, *in Cryptology ePrint Archive, Report 2019/969*, 2019, [[URL]](https://eprint.iacr.org/2019/969)

+[^LN18]: **Fast Secure Multiparty ECDSA with Practical Distributed Key Generation and Applications to Cryptocurrency Custody**, by Lindell, Yehuda and Nof, Ariel, *in Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security*, 2018, [[URL]](https://doi.org/10.1145/3243734.3243788)

 [^LNP22e]: **Lattice-Based Zero-Knowledge Proofs and Applications: Shorter, Simpler, and More General**, by Vadim Lyubashevsky and Ngoc Khanh Nguyen and Maxime Plancon, *in Cryptology {ePrint} Archive, Paper 2022/284*, 2022, [[URL]](https://eprint.iacr.org/2022/284)

 [^LNPS21e]: **Shorter Lattice-Based Group Signatures via ``Almost Free'' Encryption and Other Optimizations**, by Vadim Lyubashevsky and Ngoc Khanh Nguyen and Maxime Plancon and Gregor Seiler, *in Cryptology {ePrint} Archive, Paper 2021/1575*, 2021, [[URL]](https://eprint.iacr.org/2021/1575)